vincentclaes/serverless_data_pipeline_example/README.md

 Using AWS Cloud Services Lambda, S3, Glue and Athena we are going to build a data pipeline written in python and deploy it using the Serverless Framework.

-You can read the tutorial here:
+You can read the article here:

 https://medium.com/@vincentclaes_43752/build-a-serverless-data-pipeline-on-aws-7c7d498d9707